 Lilac hair color is a pretty shade of light purple that is associated with innocence and youth.
 It can be added to hair of all colors, textures, and lengths and done in various ways; from highlights to ombre, there is an option to suit every preference.
 Pairing lilac with ash blonde is a wonderful choice, and the lilac will complement the coolness of ash blonde.
 Lilac streaks or highlights can also make the blonde look less dull, giving it depth and dimension.
 This is a fantastic option for anyone who wants to experiment with their hair color and is not afraid to take risks.

 36. Ash Blonde with Pink Tips

 Ash blonde is a cool, silvery blonde that looks best with light complexions but can be adapted to suit your preference by opting for lighter or darker shades and adding other colors to the hair.
 These could be natural colors or artificial, with one of the prettiest choices being pink.
 There are various shades of pink to choose from, all of which pair well with ash blonde hair.
 Pink is a versatile hue and suits most people.
 It is also associated with femininity and love and can be a way to celebrate girl power.
-Pink and blonde is an incredibly flattering combination and a great way to draw attention to your hair and highlight your texture.
+Blonde and pink hair is an incredibly flattering combination and a great way to draw attention to your hair and highlight your texture.
 You can add it throughout the hair or focus on only the tips for a dip-dye effect, ideal for a statement finish.